What are holdfast tubercles? What do they do?

 When a caterpillar is preparing to pupate, it separates itself from the cuticle/skin.
 The body drops down in the cuticle, much like a heavy ball in a sock.
 Once the cuticle splits and moves above the head (as it pupates), the only thing holding the body inside the skin are the holdfast tubercles.
 The anal prolegs, attached to the silk button, are no longer there.
 It is only the cuticle that is attached to the silk button at this point.
 The prolegs are drawn up into the body and are not in the area of the cuticle where they were located when it first dropped into a J.

-At the point the second photo was taken, the body was no longer attached to the cuticle.
+At this point, the body was no longer attached to the cuticle.
 It rested in the cuticle like a ball in a sock.
 The holdfast tubercles are hooked to the cuticle and over the clear band.
 When the cuticle is pulled back to reveal the holdfast tubercles, the band must break.
 That’s why the band cannot be seen under the holdfast tubercles.
 In the photo below, the broken clear band is visible.
-Click on the photo for a closer view of the band.
+Click on the photo for a larger image.

 As it pupates, the cuticle splits on the back of its thorax and it moves like an accordion to work the cuticle up toward the silk button.
 The head capsule splits in half and the cuticle clears the bottom of the new chrysalis, continuing to work upward.
 At this point, it is supported by the holdfast tubercles.
 The anal prolegs portion of the cuticle is still attached to the silk button.
 The chrysalis is holding to the cuticle with the holdfast tubercles.